openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Dynamic Self-Issued OpenID Provider Discovery Metadata {#dynamic-siop-metadata}

-As an alternative mechanism to the (#static-siop-metadata), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [@!OpenID.Discovery], or out-of-band mechanisms.
+As an alternative mechanism to the (#static-siop-discovery), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [@!OpenID.Discovery], or out-of-band mechanisms.

 How the RP obtains Self-Issued OP's issuer identifier is out of scope of this specification.
 The RPs MAY skip Section 2 of [@!OpenID.Discovery].